wouterdewinter/deep-hive/README.md

 The application needs the images to be in a fixed size (default is 128x128).
 You can use the `preprocess.ipynb` notebook to rescale the images to the preferred size.

+#### Custom url
+To change the url displayed for the audience on the dashboard edit the `short_url` parameter in `src/config.json` file and recompile the frontend (see Frontend section).

 #### Docker
 The easiest way to run this application is via docker.